-Working with stakeholders, we will prioritise proposals which:
+Working with stakeholders, we have prioritised and will continue to prioritise proposals which will:

-- result in greatest landscape enhancement benefits - result in greatest opportunities to conserve and enhance natural beauty, wildlife and cultural heritage whilst avoiding unacceptable impacts on the natural and historic environment - result in greatest opportunities to encourage public understanding and enjoyment of the protected landscapes, including positive socio-economic impacts - are technically feasible in context of the wider transmission system - are economical and efficient
+- result in greatest landscape enhancement benefits - result in greatest opportunities to conserve and enhance natural beauty, wildlife and cultural heritage whilst avoiding unacceptable impacts on the natural and historic environment which cannot be mitigated - result in greatest opportunities to encourage public understanding and enjoyment of the protected landscapes, including positive socio-economic impacts - · are technically feasible in context of the wider transmission system - · are economical and efficient

-As these principles may sometimes conflict with one another and each scheme is likely to perform differently against them, we will need to carefully balance the choices we make, with the help of stakeholders, against the Guiding Principles.
+As these principles have sometimes conflicted with one another and each scheme has performed differently against them, we have carefully balanced the choices we have made, with the help of stakeholders, against the Guiding Principles.
+This will continue for future projects.

-Potential enhancements should not result in any other significant adverse impacts on other landscape or environmental features
+"Potential enhancements should not result in any other significant adverse impacts on other landscape or environmental features."